anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 - **Warehouse**: data is often moved from the database to a data warehouse (DWH) for the added benefits of a powerful analytics engine, front-end clients, etc. to make it very easy for downstream developers to efficiently use the data at scale.
 Typical choices are [Google BigQuery](https://cloud.google.com/bigquery){:target="_blank"}, [Amazon RedShift](https://aws.amazon.com/redshift/){:target="_blank"}, [SnowFlake](https://www.snowflake.com/){:target="_blank"}, [Hive](https://hive.apache.org/){:target="_blank"}, etc.

-!!! note
-    While both databases and data warehouses hold data, they're different kinds of processing systems.
+> While both databases and data warehouses hold data, they're different kinds of processing systems.
 A database is an [online transaction processing (OLTP)](https://en.wikipedia.org/wiki/Online_transaction_processing){:target="_blank"} system because it's typically used for day-to-day CRUD (create, read, update, delete) operations connected to the main application.
 Whereas, a data warehouse is an [online analytical processing (OLAP)](https://en.wikipedia.org/wiki/Online_analytical_processing){:target="_blank"} system because it's used ad-hoc querying on aggregate views of the data.
 Data moves from a database to a warehouse through ETL (extract, transform, load) pipelines, which the warehouse will use to drive business insights, which can drive change back to the database (schemas, values, etc.).

 Typically we'll use [sensors](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/sensors/){:target="_blank"} to trigger workflows when a condition is met or trigger them directly from the external source via API calls, etc. Our workflows can communicate with the different platforms by establishing a [connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html){:target="_blank"} and then using [hooks](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/hooks/index.html){:target="_blank"} to interface with the database, data warehouse, etc.